Inky Frame

 Pimoroni in the UK sell a cute 5.7” e-paper photo frame, with an integrated Raspberry Pi Pico W. They’re pretty pricey, but colour e-paper is very cool.
 I’ve had it for a while, and had grand visions of building a customisable YAML driven home assistant front-end for it, to display stats about the house, weather, inside and outside temperatures, and other nerdery.
 Like all the best laid plans though, it never really got anywhere.
 Time and other priorities meant it was left languishing in a drawer and I never got the project past a barely functional prototype.

 Well last weekend, while procrastinating building a greenhouse base (it was raining…), I remembered it and thought I could do something more simple.
-The Met Office publish a few APIs, one of which provides images for map overlays.
+The Met Office publishes a few APIs, one of which provides images for map overlays.

 #!/usr/bin/env python3